Utah Court Sentencing

 The defense counsel must stick to facts and not methods of emotional persuasion while attempting to lessen the sentence.
 This rule also applies to the prosecution.
 The defendant does have the right of allocution which means they may bring their own emotions and point of view into context before the judge.
 While there is legal protection which ensures the defendant may speak, it’s important that they work with their defense lawyers beforehand to prepare a speech.
 In some cases, silence may be preferable.

 Victim Impact Statements

 The victim may be invited to speak before the judge to talk about the crime’s impact on their life.
-This may include the immediate and long-term impact along with how it affects their daily life.
+This may include immediate and long-term impacts along with how it affects their daily life.
 These statements are often intended to influence the judge’s decision in providing a harsher sentence.
-In addition, the victim will likely have met with the probation department to give a similar account of events which will be included in the presentence investigative report.
+In addition, the victim will likely have met with the probation department to give a similar account of events that will be included in the investigative report.
 Depending on the crime and jurisdiction, victims may be qualified for restitution or assistance from applicable funds.

 What Happens After Sentencing?
 Do You Get Time to Get Ready for Prison?

 Many people ask, “what happens after you are sentenced to prison?”
 Once the sentencing process is complete, the judge will determine whether the convicted is instantly reminded or allowed to self-surrender.
 Self-surrendering allows the convicted to return home, take care of any necessary business, and see friends or family before carrying out the sentence.
 Once the decided time frame is complete, the convicted must arrive at the prison to start their sentence.
 The Bureau of Prisons will determine where the prison term will take place along with other logistics.
 Should the convicted be remanded, the US Marshall Service will provide travel to the prison right from the courthouse.